Xorlent/Easy-Cisco-Backup/README.md

 ### Installation
   - Download the latest Easy-Cisco-Backup release.
   - Right-click the downloaded ZIP, select Properties, click Unblock" and Ok.
   - Extract the ZIP to a secure folder of your choice.
-I recommend C:\Scripts\Cisco\ -- the script is configured to use this path.
+I recommend C:\Scripts\Cisco\ -- the default configuration file entries are set to this path.
     - Only admins and the service account you plan to use if scheduling switch backups should have access to this location.
   - Read and understand the PuTTY/plink.exe license and usage restrictions, found here [https://www.chiark.greenend.org.uk/~sgtatham/putty/](https://www.chiark.greenend.org.uk/~sgtatham/putty/)